X

 • Bass Fishing

-The CCS Bass Fishing club provides an opportunity to participate in the sport of bass fishing, promote the sport of bass fishing both within and outside of the CCS community and recruit future student anglers from both within and outside the CCS student body, and preserve and protect natural resources of Creation through community conservation projects and initiatives.
-The club aims to excel at bass fishing through competitive tournaments, activities, and contests.
-We provide leadership and fellowship opportunities for all team members.
+The CCS Bass Fishing club provides an opportunity to participate in the sport of bass fishing while representing Chattanooga Christian School.
+It is open to all students in grades 9-12.
+The club aims to excel in the sport of bass fishing through competitive tournaments, activities, and contests.
+We provide leadership and followership opportunities for all team members.
+We promote the sport of bass fishing both within and outside of the CCS community and recruit future student anglers from both within and outside the CCS student body.
+Last but not least, we aim to preserve and protect natural resources of Creation through community conservation projects and initiatives.

 • Storm Cell